Popcorn-Driven Robotic Actuators

 - Elastomer actuator.
 An elastomer actuator is a hollow tube made out of an elastic material that’s constrained in one direction, such that if the tube is expanded, it will bend.
 Usually, these soft actuators are inflated with air, but you can do it with popcorn, too, and the researchers were able to use a trio of these actuators to make a sort of three-fingered hand that could grip a ball.

 - Origami actuator.
-Like elastomer actuators, origami actuators are constrained in one dimension to curl as they expand, but the origami structure allows this constraint to be built in to the structure of the actuator as it’s folded.
-The researchers used recycled Newmans Organic Popcorn bags to make their origami actuators, and 80 g of popped kernels were able to hold up a 4 kg kettlebell.
+Like elastomer actuators, origami actuators are constrained in one dimension to curl as they expand, but the origami structure allows this constraint to be built into the structure of the actuator as it’s folded.
+The researchers used recycled Newman’s Own Organic Popcorn bags to make their origami actuators, and 80 grams of popped kernels were able to hold up a 4 kg kettlebell.

 - Rigid-link gripper.
 Popcorn can be used indirectly as a power source by putting unpopped kernels in a flexible container in between two plates with wires attached to them.
 As the popcorn pops, the plates are forced apart, pulling on the wires.
 This can be used to actuate whatever you want, including a gripper.

 It’s certainly true that you could do most of these things completely reversibly by using air instead of popcorn.
 But, using air involves a bunch of other complicated hardware, while the popcorn only needs to be heated to work.
 Popcorn is also much easier to integrate into robots that are intended to be biodegradable (DARPA has been working on this), and it’s quite cheap.
-It’s probably best not to compare popcorn actuators directly to other types of robotic actuators, but rather to imagine situations in which a cheap or disposable robot would need a reliable single-use actuator, to open or deploy something for example.
+It’s probably best not to compare popcorn actuators directly to other types of robotic actuators, but rather to imagine situations in which a cheap or disposable robot would need a reliable single-use actuator, to open or deploy something, for example.

 For more details, we spoke with Cornell researcher Steven Ceron via email.